 Early History of the Jilet family

-Another 198 words (14 lines of text) are included under the topic Early Jilet History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jilet research.
+Another 68 words (5 lines of text) are included under the topic Early Jilet History in all our PDF Extended History products and printed products wherever possible.

 Jilet Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Gillette, Gilliott, Gillet, Gillott, Gillett and others.

 Early Notables of the Jilet family (pre 1700)